ibm-cloud-architecture/refarch-kc/docs/avro/avro.md

 ### Why Apache Avro

 There are several websites that discuss the Apache Avro data serialization system benefits over other messaging data protocols.
 A simple google search will list dozens of them.
-Here, we will highlight just a few from a [Confluent blog post](https://www.confluent.io/blog/avro-kafka-data/):
+Here, we will highlight just a few of those benefits from a [Confluent blog post](https://www.confluent.io/blog/avro-kafka-data/):

 - It has a direct mapping to and from JSON
 - It has a very compact format.
 The bulk of JSON, repeating every field name with every single record, is what makes JSON inefficient for high-volume usage.